Germany builds momentum for EU sanctions over Navalny

 The likelihood of new EU sanctions on Russia has grown after international experts said opposition leader Alexei Navalny was attacked with a chemical weapon.

-"The results of the analysis ... confirm" that Navalny was poisoned with a banned substance commonly known as novichok, the Organisation for the Prevention of Chemical Weapons (OPCW) in The Hague said in a statement on Tuesday (6 October).
+"The results of the analysis of biomedical samples ... demonstrate that Mr Navalny was exposed to a toxic chemical" from a banned substance commonly known as novichok, the Organisation for the Prohibition of Chemical Weapons (OPCW) in The Hague said in a statement on Tuesday (6 October).

 Join EUobserver today